 1987 – To better reflect the broad spectrum of care provided by the agency, the Board of Directors agreed that a name change was in order.
 The name was officially changed to Lutheran Counseling and Family Services of Wisconsin.

 PRESENT – Today we continue to offer Christian counseling for children, individuals and families, alcohol and drug abuse counseling for teens and adults, in-school counseling for at-risk students, reintegration assistance for military veterans and a broad array of adoption services.

 In other words, after over 120 years LCFS is still responding to meet the most crucial needs of Wisconsin society.
-Read a complete history of the Lutheran Children’s Friend Society of Wisconsin here. (article by Anthony Brinkman.
+Read a complete history of the Lutheran Children’s Friend Society of Wisconsin in an article by Anthony Brinkman.
 You can download it by clicking the article at the bottom of this page.